JonasDeM/QuickSave/PackageManual.md

 ### Defining what **CAN** get saved
 If the Initial Setup was followed there will now be 2 assets in the 'Assets/QuickSave/Resources/QuickSave' folder.
 On the [QuickSaveSettingsAsset](QuickSave/QuickSaveSettingsAsset.cs) you will define every ECS component that you might want to save & load.
-For BufferElementData you'll have to define the max amount of elements that can be saved.
+For BufferElementData you'll also have to define the max amount of elements that can be saved.
 On the [QuickSaveArchetypeCollection](QuickSave/QuickSaveArchetypeCollection.cs) asset you can optionally define named combinations of types.
 These definitions are useful to reduce authoring work, add consistency and make later modifications easier.